Strength training for children and adolescents

 No need to keep children away

-One of the assumptions is that strength training can weaken growth, and that you for this reason should not start strength training before the body is grown and well developed.
+One of the most common assumptions is that strength training can impair growth, and for this reason strength training should not start before the body is grown and well developed.

-- This has been a myth for decades, but does not hold true.
-There is no indication today supporting that strength training for these age groups generates ," says Tron Krosshaug.
+- This has been a myth for decades and does not supported by current evidence.
+There is no indication today supporting that strength training causes harm for these age groups, says Tron Krosshaug.

-Another myth he can debilitate is that young people should only exercise with their own body weight.
+Another myth is that young people should only exercise with their own body weight.

-- I cannot see any logic in advicing “body weight only”.
-Body weight training can be very heavy too, he says.
-The key is to adjust the load to the person.
+- I cannot see any logic in advising “body weight only".
+Body weight training can be very heavy and the key is to adjust the load to the person.
 This is easier done with external weights.
-Adjusting load for bodyweight exercises is possible, but requires more knowledge.
+Adjusting load for bodyweight exercises is possible but requires more knowledge.

-Krosshaug is emphasized the importance of doing the strength training exercises properly, that is with the correct technique and a reasonable plan and goal setting.
+Professor Krosshaug is emphasized the importance of doing the strength training exercises properly with the correct technique and a reasonable plan and goal setting.

 Importance of technique

-Technique is important for two reasons.
-The first is to get the best possible muscle stimulus, the other is to avoid injuries.
-But how do you know what is the right technique if you have never been doing strength training before?
+Correct technique is important firstly is to get the best possible muscle stimulus; secondly to avoid injuries.
+But how do you know what is the right technique if you have never done strength training before?

 The training program - your best friend